Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Vanishing threshold on social networks

-\emph{Heterogeneous mean-field approximation.} For uncorrelated networks~\cite{assortative}, the HMF approximation is equivalent to the so-called annealed network approximation~\cite{dorogovtsev07:_critic_phenom}, in which the adjacency matrix can be replaced by its annealed form $a_{ij} \simeq \frac{k_i k_j}{N \av{k}}$~\cite{Boguna09}.
-Within this approximation, one can characterize the depolarization transition in terms of a degree averaged complex global order parameter~\cite{ichinomiya_frequency_2004}
+The simplest theory accounting for dynamical processes on networks is the heterogeneous mean-field (HMF) approximation~\cite{pv01a}.
+For uncorrelated networks~\cite{assortative}, the HMF approximation is equivalent to the so-called annealed network approximation~\cite{dorogovtsev07:_critic_phenom}, in which the adjacency matrix can be replaced by its annealed form $a_{ij} \simeq \frac{k_i k_j}{N \av{k}}$~\cite{Boguna09}.
+Within this approximation, one can characterize the depolarization transition in terms of a degree averaged global order parameter~\cite{ichinomiya_frequency_2004}.
+In the two-dimensional case, in which opinion orientations of Eq.~\eqref{eq:orientation} can be expressed in the complex plane, a complex order parameter can be defined, taking the form

-where $\theta_j(\lambda)$ is computed at the steady state and $\av{...}$ denotes the average value. $r(\lambda)$ represents the degree of consensus among the population, with $r \simeq 0$ at the polarized state and $r \simeq 1$ at the consensus state, while $\psi$ measures the average opinion orientation at consensus.
-The threshold condition for the emergence of a depolarized phase can then be obtained by inserting Eq.~\eqref{eq:global_HMF} into Eq.~\eqref{eq:model} and considering the instability of the solution $r = 0$ in the self-consistent equation ensuing in the steady state.
-This leads to the HMF threshold (see Supplemental Material, Sec.~I (SM I))
+where $\av{...}$ denotes the average value and $\psi$ measures the average orientation among the population.
+The threshold condition for the emergence of a depolarized phase can then be obtained by inserting Eq.~\eqref{eq:global_HMF} into Eq.~\eqref{eq:2dim-model} and considering the instability of the solution $r = 0$ in the self-consistent equation ensuing in the steady state.
+This leads to the HMF threshold (see A-B)